 - There is an extra charge for using an ATM that does not belong to your bank (up to $3).

 - You can go online or use the telephone to pay bills, get your current account balance, hear or see your last five or 10 transactions, and transfer money between accounts.

 - You need your bank card and to choose a different password for telephone banking and internet banking.

 - Contact your bank for assistance.

 Interac Direct Payment

-You can choose to have your bills paid by "Pre-Authorized Debit" where money is automatically transferred from your bank account to pay your bills.
+You can choose to have your bills paid by “Pre-Authorized Debit” where the money is automatically transferred from your bank account to pay your bills.
 Ask your bank about this option.

 Where can I get help managing expenses?